COMPARISON

 Conclusion

-IronPDF provides a modern alternative using HTML/CSS for layout, eliminating coordinate calculations and paragraph limits.
+IronPDF provides a modern alternative using HTML/CSS for layout, eliminating coordinate calculations and page limits.
 The Chromium rendering engine supports full CSS3, Flexbox, Grid, and JavaScript, allowing developers to use familiar web technologies for PDF generation.

 As organizations plan for .NET 10, C# 14, and application development through 2026, the choice between coordinate-based PDF construction and HTML/CSS layout significantly impacts development velocity.
 Teams requiring tables, complex layouts, or modern CSS will find IronPDF's approach eliminates the friction inherent in coordinate-based document construction.